 "Dr. Tepper took me of glaucoma meds that my previous doctor prescribed to me.
 He effectively controlled my eye pressure with meds that were much less caustic and much less expensive.
 Dr. Tepper is very through and attentive.
 He is also just a sincerely good person.
 Highly recommend him."- R. / Healthgrades / Jan 21, 2020

-Am I at risk of developing this condition?
+Am I at risk of developing Glaucoma?

-Genetics Play A Role
+Genetics Play A Large Role

 Other factors that can increase your chance of developing glaucoma include: